 If you can, try to give yourself a buffer day in between your return home and going back to work after vacation.
-It may seem counter-intuitive to use a vacation day for simply being at home, but strategically it gives you the space to get back to normal with minimal pressure.
-The extra day can be used for catching up on laundry, grocery shopping and meal planning for the week, and napping to get over the jet lag.
-None of it is glamorous, but taking care of those tasks can make your re-entry to work much smoother.
+It may seem counter-intuitive to use a vacation day for simply being at home, but strategically, it gives you the space to get back to normal with minimal pressure.
+The extra day can be used for catching up on laundry, grocery shopping, meal planning for the week, and napping to get over the jet lag.
+None of it is glamorous, but taking care of those tasks can make your reentry to work much smoother.

-Look at your calendar the day before you are due back to work after vacation, so you are not surprised by meetings that have snuck up on you.
+Look at your calendar the day before you are due back to work so you are not surprised by meetings that have snuck up on you.
 If you do discover unexpected surprises, look at them one by one to determine if you can attend them with minimal preparation.
-Alternatively, consider whether they can be re-negotiated or postponed so that you can contribute in a meaningful way.
+Alternatively, consider whether they can be postponed so that you can contribute in a meaningful way.

 Even if you left a pristine desk before taking off for vacation, chances are you will come back to a jumbled mess of reports, unopened mail, and Post-It notes.
 Take a few minutes to sort through everything, get important documents labeled for follow-up and action, and toss out reports that are no longer relevant.
 This will help you feel better organized as you get into the swing of things.

-With airplane travel, time zone changes, different foods and activity patterns, your body and mind are already going through significant stress.
+With airplane travel, time zone changes, different foods, and different activity patterns, your body and mind are already going through significant stress.
 Don't make it worse by adding challenging exercise routines or dramatic diet changes to the mix.
-Even if you feel that you have over-indulged on vacation, resist the urge to sign up for a Crossfit boot camp right away.
+Even if you feel that you overindulged on vacation, resist the urge to sign up for a Crossfit boot camp right away.
 Ease your way back with a couple of yoga classes, a swim, or a light exercise routine.

-In closing, the secret to keeping your sanity upon returning from vacation is a combination of smart preparation and strategic triage upon return.
+In closing, the secret to keeping your sanity upon returning from vacation is a combination of smart preparation and strategic triage.
 No matter how urgent the tasks and the pressure, do try to leave the office on time.
-After all, having been away does not automatically mean that you must put in extra hours as punishment!
-Be sure you build in time to relax and do the things you enjoy.
-That way, the benefits of vacation stay with you longer.
+After all, going on vacation does not automatically mean that you must put in extra hours as punishment!
+Be sure you build in time to relax and do the things you enjoy, that way the benefits of vacation stay with you longer.